-I highly recommend you take a look at the Exposure X6 image editing app by the Exposure Software company, (previously known as Alien Skin, with their popular Alien Skin Exposure plugin.)
+I highly recommend you take a look at the Exposure X7 image editing app by Exposure Software, (previously known as Alien Skin, with their popular Alien Skin Exposure plugin.)

 It’s an accessible, user-friendly, and extremely powerful addition to any photographer’s workflow.

 The best bit is that it doesn’t require a monthly subscription payment – you can buy this one outright at a reasonable price… unlike other software you may know!

 Take the time to read through our extensive review of Exposure X7, to find out why this is one of the best editing platforms on the market here in 2023.

 Exposure X7 Review Summary

 Exposure is a powerful and intuitive image editor with an extensive range of tools to suit every standard of photographer from beginners through to professionals.
 The affordable one-time pricing is hugely attractive, and a range of one-click presets make editing an enjoyable and rewarding experience.
 Highly recommended!

 What is Exposure X7?